Digitalbradley/adbrain-legal/extension/docs/refactoring/old/codebase_understanding_and_next_steps.md

 ### Issues in Direct Validation Module

-1. **Missing Floating Panel**: The `displayValidationResults()` function doesn't create a floating panel as expected.
-It only updates the validation history table and switches to the validation tab.
+1. **Missing Results in Hisotry tab**: The `displayValidationResults()` function doesn't add the feed errors results into the history tab.
 2. **Tab Navigation**: There are issues with finding and switching to the validation tab.
 3. **Loading Indicator**: The `showLoading()` and `hideLoading()` functions may not be properly implemented.